dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 It is not intended to do conditional compilation based on SDK version.
 This feature is intended for shipping code running against released SDKs and language versions, allowing unmigrated code targeting an older language version to run alongside migrated code for the newest language version supported by the available SDK.

 ## Language Versioning

+### Language Versions

+The Dart language has changed over time.
+The Dart 2.0.0 release was a breaking change which introduced a new language, Dart 2, which was fundamentally different from the Dart 1 language.

+Each new [version](https://semver.org/) of the Dart SDK since then has added more features to the Dart 2 language.
+Or more precisely, each one has introduced a *new language*.
+The language of the Dart 2.0.0 release is different from the one of the Dart 2.1.0 release because, for example, the latter language allows you to use integer literals in double contexts.
+A program written using that feature is not considered a valid Dart program by the Dart 2.0.0 SDK.

+Each Dart SDK stable release has introduced a new *version* of the Dart language.
+We will denote those language versions by a *language version* which is the major and minor numbers of the Dart release which introduced the language.
+The language of the Dart 2.0.0 release is Dart 2.0 (language version 2.0), and the language of the most recent Dart release has language version 2.7.
+A language version is equivalent to a Semantic Versioning version with a patch version of `.0` and no `-` or `+` parts.

-All significant Dart language changes happen in stable releases.
-Such releases are designated by major/minor version numbers (the third number in a semantic version is the patch number, and a patch will/should not change the language, except for fixing a bug in an earlier release).
-At time of writing, the most recent release is version 2.2, and the next will be 2.3.
+All significant Dart language changes happen in stable releases, which means a Dart release which increments the minor or major version number of the SDK version number.
+At time of writing, the most recent release is version 2.7.1, and the next might be 2.8.0 (or 2.10.0 if we decide to skip some versions).

-This document specifies the process used to assign a *language version* to every library in a program.
-A language version is a major/minor version number pair like 2.3.
+### Library Language Versioning

+Each library in a Dart program will have precisely one associated *language version* which defines the language syntax and semantics which are applied to that library.
+This document specifies how to assign a language version to libraries.
+This is perhaps the least of the technical problems inherent in having libraries with multiple language versions running in the same program, but it is the basis that the remaining solutions are build on.

-Then the Dart language tools must be able to handle libraries written for different language versions interacting in the same program.
+The Dart language tools must then be able to handle libraries written for different language versions interacting in the same program.
 Most language changes are incremental and non-breaking.
 For those, all the tools have to do is to make sure that a library does not use a feature which was introduced after the library's language version.

 For breaking changes, the tool must be able to handle multiple different versions of the language, and do so in a way that allows libraries on different language versions  to interact in a predictable and useful way.
-For example, the "non-nullable types by default" feature (NNBD) will have NNBD libraries with non-nullable or safely nullable types *and* unmigrated libraries with unsafely nullable types, and those libraries can send values back and forth between them.
+For example, the "Null Safety" feature will allow libraries with non-nullable or safely nullable types *and* unmigrated libraries with unsafely nullable types, and those libraries can send values back and forth between them.
 This is where the main complication lies, and that is beyond the scope of this document which only specifies how we assign language versions to individual libraries.

 This feature cannot support language changes that are fundamentally incompatible with earlier language versions, we do need the run-time system to be able to contain both language versions at the same time.
 For the same reason, this feature does not handle *platform library* changes that are not backwards compatible.
 The libraries are shared between the different language version libraries in a program, and must work for all of these.
-(The tools should still detect use of library features not supported by the minimum required SDK version for a package.)
+(Our tools should still detect use of library features not supported by the minimum required SDK version for a package.)

-Versioning uses _version number_ only.
+Versioning uses _language version number_ only.
 You cannot opt-in to one feature of a new version, but not the rest.
 You either migrate to that new version, or you do not.
 This allows us to keep the combinatorial complexity down to being (roughly) linear in the number of supported versions.

-When we develop new language features under an experimental flag, that flag only enables the new features for libraries that are already using the most recent SDK language version.
-An experimental feature cannot be used by a library which is stuck on a lower language version.
-This should make complicated interaction between new features and old syntax easier to avoid, and new features are entirely incremental.
+### Experimental Languages

+The actual language of the next Dart release is not known for certain until that Dart SDK is finally released.
+All new features currently being developed are experimental and subject to being changed, postponed, or withdrawn.

+During the development of a next Dart release, the SDK exists only as developer releases (for example, the Dart SDK version on bleeding edge is 2.8.0-dev.9.0).
+There is no Dart 2.8 language yet, but there is a family of experimental Dart 2.8 languages that users can experiment with.

+We switch between these language versions using the `–enable-experiment` flag to the Dart compilers and other tools.
+The current *base* Dart 2.8 language, the one used with no experiments enabled, is the same as the 2.7 language.
+A different 2.8 language can be used by enabling one or more experiments.
+There are, at time of writing, four experiments in various degrees of completion:

+- non-nullable (the Null Safety feature).
+- triple-shift (the `>>>` operator).
+- variance (sound variance modifiers).
+- nonfunction-type-aliases (type aliases for any type).

+Together they allow for 16 different “Dart 2.8” languages depending on which experiments are enabled.

+The experiment flags are global to a program, and they only modify what the next language version will look like.
+Every library which gets the language version 2.8 assigned will use the 2.8 language currently enabled by the choice of experiment flags.
+A library with a language version of 2.7 or below will not be affected by experiment flags at all because the Dart 2.7 language has already been released and is not subject to further experimentation.

 ## Program Library Level Configuration